Stamich47/odin-recipes/README.md

-This project will demonstrate basic HMTL skills I have learned.
+This project will demonstrate HMTL & CSS skills I have learned.
 It will also teach basic Linux and Git commands.